Aldi and Lidl home electricals offers

 |

 This oval-shaped cooker has a large 6.5-litre capacity, with a ceramic bowl and glass lid, both of which are dishwasher safe.
 You can choose between high, low and keep-warm temperature settings and there’s a light to show when it’s switched on.
-It comes in stainless steel, grey, black and orange.
+It comes in stone colour and gunmetal grey.

 Log in or sign up to get our first look verdict of the Aldi Slow Cooker.